Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her share positive health tips.

-The idea is to be active whether you walk by yourself, with a dog, family, or friends.
+Whether you walk by yourself, with a dog, family or friends, the idea is to be active.
 Get the exercise and start a routine.
 Three times a week for at least 30 minutes each time or 45 minutes is even better.
-Walk about three miles per hour.
-Think of it as a way to start a whole new life while encouraging your friends or family to live a healthier life.
+Walk at a speed of three miles per hour.
+Think of it as a way to start a whole new life while encouraging your friends or family to live healthier lives.

-If you do start to feel ill and run-down, slow down and rest.
+If you start to feel ill and run down, take it easy and rest.

-Whatever remedies you have to check your illness take action with those remedies, whether it visits the chiropractor or taking a dose of oregano oil, garlic capsules, and homeopathic or naturopathic treatments.
+Use the remedies you have to keep your illness in check.
+Take action with those remedies, whether visiting the chiropractor or taking a dose of oregano oil, garlic capsules, and homeopathic or naturopathic treatments.

-Keep in mind that you don't want to end up with a cold or flu during the holidays.
+Keep in mind that you don't want to end up with a cold or flu during any celebration like the holidays.
 So, listen to your body and take precautions.
-Whatever you do, make sure you enjoy the holidays wisely - it's such a festive time of year.
+Whatever you do, make sure you enjoy yourself wisely - it's such a festive time, and enjoy yourself.

 © 2017 Kenna McHugh